rkumar/zfm/README.md

 You may either place all these files in your $HOME/bin folder (there are internal links to each other).
 Or place them somewhere in path and set a ZFM_DIR variable to that path.

-In your shell, type "m.sh"
+In your shell, type "zfm.zsh"

-If you like it, alias m or some other unused character to ~/bin/m.sh in your shell and later in your .zshrc.
+If you like it, alias m or some other unused character to ~/bin/zfm.zsh in your shell and later in your .zshrc.

-    alias m='~/bin/m.sh'
+    alias m='~/bin/zfm.zsh'

 Now type "m":